Last Updated on May 20, 2022 by Matt Selfe

-You now need to drill your pin holes.
-I never do this with a sharp blade, in fact sharpening is my very last process.
+You now need to drill your pinholes.
+I never do this with a sharp blade sharpening is my very last process.
 If you are using a pillar drill it is worth making a blade stop.
 I have a bolt going through my table, so if the drill bit does catch a burr and grab the blade it will not spin like a helicopter blade.
-I have seen so many injuries in knife makers where the drill had grabbed the blade and spun it into the makers hand.
+I have seen so many injuries in knife makers where the drill had grabbed the blade and spun it into the maker’s hand.
 Do not become a statistic.

 You also need to ensure that your handle material is completely flat.
 My method for this is to stick a sheet of 120g sandpaper to a granite chopping board.
-I draw in pencil a cross pattern on the handle material and use a circular motion on the sand paper to remove material.
-The criss cross pattern in pencil shows you where you are removing material and you can keep an eye on when you are getting to flat.
+I draw in pencil a cross pattern on the handle material and use a circular motion on the sandpaper to remove the material.
+The criss-cross pattern in pencil shows you where you are removing material and you can keep an eye on it when you are getting too flat.

-Steady pressure and a circular motion helps not round off the corners of the scales.
+Steady pressure and a circular motion help not round off the corners of the scales.

 You can see in the photo below where the scale is now nearly flat.
 There is just that shiny section with the pencil lines remaining under the top hole.

-Once you are happy drill small diverts onto the handle material on the side of the scales that will touch the tang of the blade.
+Once you are happy drill small divets onto the handle material on the side of the scales that will touch the tang of the blade.
 Make sure that you drill these not too close to the edge, as if you sand through them they look unsightly on a finished blade.
-These diverts help the glue secure the handle material to the blade.
+These divets help the glue secure the handle material to the blade.

-Then go over the tang of the knife with a low grit sandpaper to key the steel.
-This again helps the glue to have something to really grip to, however make sure that you do not sand areas of the knife that the handle material will not cover.
+Then go over the tang of the knife with low grit sandpaper to key the steel.
+This again helps the glue to have something to grip to, however, make sure that you do not sand areas of the knife that the handle material will not cover.

 To glue up use a good 2 part epoxy, I use West Systems G-Flex but you should be able to pick up something from your local hardware store.
 Epoxy is a skin irritant, so latex or nitrile gloves should always be worn.

-Now patiently wait at least a day before moving onto the next step.
-Even fast cure glue really needs a day before you start working on it.
+Now patiently wait at least a day before moving on to the next step.
+Even fast cure glue needs a day before you start working on it.